giselabcruz/Exercises_on_graphs_3/README.md

 | **Overhead** | Minimal | Significant (heap ops) |
 | **Scalability** | Excellent | Limited by priority queue |

-**Key takeaway:**
-> The crossover point where Dijkstra becomes slower than BFS occurs almost immediately (n ≈ 200), and its overhead dominates across all tested graph sizes.
+The crossover point where Dijkstra becomes slower than BFS occurs almost immediately (n ≈ 200), and its overhead dominates across all tested graph sizes.

 ---